incognitochain/incognito-cli/README.md

    PDEX:
      pdecheckprice   Check the price between two tokenIDs. pdecontribute   Create a pDEX contributing transaction.
+     pdefeewithdraw  Create a pDEX fee-withdrawal transaction.
-     pdeshare        Retrieve the share amount of a pDEX pai.r pdetrade        Create a trade transaction.
+     pdelpfee        Retrieve the LP trading fee of a user in a pDEX pair. pdeshare        Retrieve the share amount of a pDEX pair. pdetrade        Create a trade transaction.
      pdetradestatus  Get the status of a trade. pdewithdraw     Create a pDEX withdrawal transaction.